bgamari/ghc-wiki-import/hackathon-projects.md

 - Add type parameter to [HsSyn](commentary/compiler/hs-syn-type) for the post-typechecking type to ensure it does not exist until after typechecking

+- core lint should check the case invariants if it doesn't already

 ## Library Projects